Make an appointment ➝

 What is a Deviated Septum?

 A deviated septum occurs when the cartilage and bone that comprise the nasal septum, the wall of bone and cartilage separating the nostrils within the nasal cavity, are not in their normal position.
-This nasal structure deviation can result from injury or developmental factors.
+This nasal structure deviation can result from injury or developmental factors, and result in symptoms such as stuffy nose and nasal polyps.
 Surgical procedures like rhinoplasty or septoplasty can address a deviated septum, enhancing airflow through the nasal airway.

 Are There Other Conditions That Can Block Your Nasal Airway?

-Various nose conditions beyond a deviated septum, including turbinate hypertrophy, nasal polyps, and chronic sinus infections, can obstruct the nasal airway.
+Various nose conditions beyond septal deviation, including turbinate hypertrophy, nasal polyps, and chronic sinus infections, can obstruct the nasal airway.
 Understanding the risks and benefits of nose surgical procedures like septoplasty is essential for addressing these issues and optimizing nasal airflow.

 Engaging in septoplasty, like any surgical procedure, necessitates an awareness of potential risks and complications.